What is the best music production software (DAW) of 2018?

 Somewhere is a grain of truth because the best music software is also the most popular software used and loved by the majority.
 When you are looking to buy something, always ask yourself what others in your guild use?
 What is the most popular product?
 Then depending on your needs and budget, you will choose the product that suits you best.

 Let’s get to the main topic…

-To find out which is the best DAW of 2015, we created a poll that was shared on our social networks and sent to our subscribers.
-More than 5000 people voted and here are the results:
+To find out which is the best DAW we asked the producers.
+How?
+We created a poll that was shared on our social networks and sent to our subscribers.
+More than 10,000 people voted, so here is what we concluded:

-FL Studio 12 brings some significant developments and innovations such as the new “vectorial” GUI that allow FL Studio 12 to be scaled in real-time and to support high-resolution screens, up to 8K.
-For those who have made the transition from a previous version the workflow remains fairly familiar, yet some few changes have been made.
+FL Studio 20 brings some significant developments and innovations such as the new “vectorial” GUI that allow FL Studio 20 to be scaled in real-time and to support high-resolution screens, up to 8K.
+For those who have made the transition from a previous version, the workflow remains fairly familiar, yet some few changes have been made.
 Another great feature, beside the vectorial GUI is the implementation of multi-touch support for touchscreen monitors.

 Beatmakers such as Lex Luger, Shawty Red, Young Chop, Jahlil Beats , Hit Boy use FL Studio.
 If you did not know, Jay-Z and Kayne’s “N***** in Paris” was produced with FL Studio.

 So, if you are looking for a fun and easy-to-use DAW, with a graphical interface that looks great and that can be customized according to your preferences, then FL Studio 12 is a very good choice.

 FL Studio 20 is available (just for Windows) in three versions: Fruity Edition ($99), Producer Edition ($199) and Signature Bundle ($299).
 Another strength of FL Studio is that once you have purchased a license, you will have updates free updates for!
 It is the only music software that offers this.